ImTryingMyBestFR/Editable-Reliquary_and_Spirit_Bags/README.md

 here: https://github.com/crazysnailboy/VillagerTrades/wiki/Adding-Professions
 and the mod can be downloaded here: https://www.curseforge.com/minecraft/mc-mods/villager-trade-tables-emerald-edition

-This script pack requires both crafttweaker and contenttweaker to function
+This script pack requires both crafttweaker and contenttweaker to function.
+Information for both can be found on the official docs here: https://docs.blamejared.com/1.12/en/index